-It is generally observed that people tend to forget 80% of what they have learnt over 30 days if that information is not revisited or put to use again and again.
+It is generally observed that people tend to forget 80% of what they have learned over 30 days if that information is not revisited or put to use again and again.
 Bite-sized learning simplifies revisiting the concepts and thus is a great way to address the challenges of the forgetting curve.

-Also, since these bite-sized nuggets are specific and in formats that include graphics, audio, video, infographics etc., they are less intimidating to the learners than long lessons in the text-only format.
+Also, since these bite-sized nuggets are specific and in formats that include graphics, audio, video, infographics, etc., they are less intimidating to the learners than long lessons in the text-only format.

 5. Personalized Learning:

 Bite-sized learning nuggets are focused on answering specific queries, implying that organizations can harness them to provide personalized learning experiences.
 This will create more interest in learning, enabling employees to upgrade their skills.

 Besides, this form of learning also helps to provide a more level playing field to all team members, who may otherwise not be able to follow lessons in traditional settings at the same pace or with the same level of understanding.

 Micro-learning or bite-sized content nuggets are empowering for the learners as they can learn at their own pace and gain answers to their specific queries at the time when they want the answers or information.
 Thus, bite-sized learning makes for a great performance support tool, allowing learners to better perform their jobs, convert a lead into a sale or take the right decision at the right time.

 Mobile technology is very empowering as users can access a sea of information with a few clicks of a mouse.
 As mentioned earlier, bite-sized learning is very content-specific in that each nugget encapsulates very condensed information about a particular subject.